Chiuri254/Socialgram/README.md

 # Socialgram
-#### A  photo garage application that allows one display their photos
+#### A clone of Instagram
 #### By **JOSEPH CHIURI**
 ## Description
-A  photo garage application that allows users to see different categories of photos based on the location
+A clone of  Instagram that allows users to post photos ,follow other users and like photos.
 ## Behavior Driven Development
-* The program should show various photos;
+* The program should show landing page;

      **Input Example**: On page load

-     **Output Example**: Category of photos are displayed on landing page
+     **Output Example**: Signup and login are displayed on landing page

-* The program should navigate to pages with photos for a specified location when a  location is clicked:
+* The program should navigate to sign up page when Sign Up is clicked on the navigation bar:

-     **Input Example**: Click on **Nairobi** on the navigation bar
+     **Input Example**: Click on Sign Up on the navigation bar

-     **Output Example**: Redirected to a page with photos taken in Nairobi
+     **Output Example**: Redirected to the sign up page

-* The program should navigate to the searched category when a category is entered on the navigation search:
+*   The program should navigate to the login page when Login is clicked on the navigation bar:

-    **Input Example**: Enter fashion in the navigation search
+    **Input Example**:  Click on Login on the navigation bar

+    **Output Example**:Redirected to the login page

+* The program should direct the user to their timeline page when logged in:

+     **Input Example**: Login as a user

-    **Output Example**: Redirected to the page with photos on fashion category
+     **Output Example**: Redirected to the timeline page with photos of users you follow

+* The program should navigate to the upload form when the upload icon is clicked on the navigation bar:

+    **Input Example**: Click on Upload icon on the navigation bar

+    **Output Example**: Redirected to the photo upload form

+* The program should navigate to the profile editing form when the user icon is clicked on the navigation bar:

+    **Input Example**: Click on User icon on the navigation bar

+    **Output Example**: Redirected to the profile editing form

-* The program should navigate home page when the app name is clicked on the navbar:
+* The program should navigate the authenticated user to their account page with all their posted pictures showing when my account is clicked on the navigation bar:

-     **Input Example**: Click on **The Photo Garage** on the navigation bar
+    **Input Example**: Click on My Account on the navigation bar

-     **Output Example**: Redirected to the home page
+    **Output Example**: Redirected to the user's page with all pictures posted

+* The program should direct the user to a single image page when a specific image is clicked on:

+    **Input Example**: Click on a single image

+    **Output Example**: Redirected to a single image page with a comments' section beside the image

+* The program should direct the user to the comment form when the comment icon is clicked if and only if the user is authenticated:

+    **Input Example**: Click on the Comment icon on the comments section beside the image

+    **Output Example**: Redirected to the comment form

 ## Setup/Installation Requirements
 To start using this project use the following commands:

 * `git clone https://github.com/Chiuri254/My-blog.git`
-* `cd The-Photo-Garage`
+* `cd socialgram`
 * `atom .`
 * `code . `(this is if Visual Studio Code is your preferred text editor)